leomylonas/cordova-plugin-datetimepicker/README.md

-# Cordova Time Picker
+# Cordova Date & Time Picker
-This is a very simple Cordova plugin for Android to utilise the native time picker.
+This is a very simple Cordova plugin for Android to utilise the native date & time pickers.

 ### Licence
 This is licenced under Creative Commons 4.0 International (http://creativecommons.org/licenses/by/4.0/)